Art Deco display cabinet made of burl wood veneer with floral carving on fluted legs with glass shelves

 A refined example of French craftsmanship – decorative, timeless, and rare.

-Louis Süe (1875–1968) and André Mare (1885–1932) were among the most influential figures of French Art Deco.
+Louis Süe & André Mare were among the most influential designers of French Art Deco.
 In 1919, they founded the renowned Compagnie des Arts Français, specializing in high-end furniture, interiors, and decorative arts.

 Their designs combined classical elegance with a modern aesthetic: clean lines, fine materials, and refined ornamentation in perfect harmony.
 They created interiors for elite Parisian clients, including the Guerlain family, and designed pavilions for international exhibitions.